pypy/pypy/pypy/doc/index.rst

 * If you're interested in trying PyPy out, check out the :doc:`installation instructions <install>`.

-* If you want to help develop PyPy, please have a look at :doc:`how to contribute <how-to-contribute>` and get in touch (:ref:`contact`)!
+* If you want to help develop PyPy, please have a look at :doc:`contributing <contributing>` and get in touch (:ref:`contact`)!

 All of the documentation and source code is available under the MIT license,